kanopi/shrubs/CHEATSHEET.md

 cy.get('#edit-paragraph-field-name').type('My Paragraph Name');
-// Fill in other paragraph fields here
+// Fill in other paragraph fields here cy.get('#edit-submit').click();

-cy.get('#edit-submit').click();

 * Preview a node
-** Need to test this example code and validate it works cy.visit('/node/123/edit');
+cy.visit('/node/123/edit');
 cy.get('.preview-button').click();

 // Verify that you are in preview mode